ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why people believe what they want to believe.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of emotional reasoning.

 ---